timvieira/blog/content/sampling-without-replacement.md

 </script>

-**Setup**: Suppose you want to estimate an expectation of a derministic function
+**Setup**: Suppose we want to estimate an expectation of a derministic function
 $f$ over a (large) finite universe of $n$ elements where each element $i$ has probability $p_i$: